Database-Management-System-Project2020/Database/README.md

 3-images\_class.php

-Contains many function related to images table such as
+Contains many functions related to images table such as

 1. Insert\_image: takes the file in which you want to store the image as argument.
 2. On\_delete\_cascade\_images: enables cascade delete mode in images table

 4-employee.php

-Contains many function related to images table
+Contains many functions related to images table

 it does not matter.